 To help facilitate your research, KHS offers short-term fellowships (one to four weeks) to promote scholarship on any facet of Kentucky’s history.

 We offer two types of fellowships: General Fellowships and Oral History Use Fellowship.
-General Fellowships are available in two award cycles (March 1 and Oct.
-1 each year) and the Oral History Use Fellowship is available annually (March 1).
+General Fellowships are available in two award cycles (March 1 each year) and the Oral History Use Fellowship is available annually (March 1).

 Congratulations to our Spring 2019 KHS Research Fellows: